Free Consultation, Available 24/7

 Misdemeanor and felony crimes in California are generally punishable by terms of incarceration.
 However, that doesn’t mean that everyone convicted of a crime in California will spend time in jail or prison.
-Many can receive terms of probation that allow them to serve their sentences without being incarcerated.
+Many can receive favorable probation terms that allow them to serve their sentences without being incarcerated.

 The California Penal Code defines probation as “the suspension of the imposition or execution of a sentence and the order of conditional and revocable release in the community under the supervision of a probation officer.”
 Put simply, probation is when you get the chance to serve all or part of your sentence out of jail or prison, so long as you don’t break court-imposed rules (or “conditions”) and are supervised by a probation officer.